nunosilva800/blog/1-pattern-history-consumer.md

 If the amount of events is low enough and the processing time is quick enough, then this can lead to particularly lightweight micro/nano-services with no permanent storage dependencies.
-The caveat is that the service probably should hold off any work until this state is rebuilt, otherwise it might lack information it needs to correctly do its function.
+The caveat is that the service probably should hold off any work until this state is rebuilt, otherwise it may lack information it needs to correctly function.
-For example, it might publish events that are already in the log, but since it has not _caught up_ with it entirely, it publish them again, leading to duplicates, corrupting the log, etc.
+For example, it might publish events that are already in the log, but since it has not _caught up_ with it entirely, it publishes them again, leading to duplicates, corrupting the log, etc.

 In a single process or single threaded system this is a trivial problem to solve.
 Simply ensure that the application first consumes all of the log, and only after that it can start doing its thing.